C29H25N3O5/CHNO-Pixel-Code-Pro/README.en.md

 ## Installations

-CHO Pixel Code can be installed on multiple platforms.
+CHO Pixel Code can be installed on multiple platforms:

 ### macOS